Structural Foundation Design & Repair

 Structural Foundation Types

-PSE Consulting Engineers, Inc. can provide foundation design of any type of structure, from a small shed to a large industrial warehouse.
-Our talented team will design your foundation for what is most appropriate, taking into consideration your wants, the project’s needs, and the site’s soil.
+PSE Consulting Engineers, Inc. can provide foundation design for any type of structure, from a small shed to a large industrial warehouse.
+Our talented team will design your foundation for what is most appropriate, taking into consideration your wants, the project’s needs, and the site’s soil conditions.

 Types of Foundations

-There are two types of foundations categories, Shallow foundations and Deep Foundations.
-Each category as their own foundation design types as well as applications.
+There are two major types of foundation categories – shallow foundations and deep foundations.
+Each category has its own foundation design type as well as application.

-This foundation type is used when the shallow soil is able to support the loads of the above structure.
-Most of the time these foundations are wider than they are deep.
+This foundation type is useful for situations where the shallow soil can support the loads caused by structures above it.
+Most of the time, these foundations are wider than they are deep.

-- Strip Footing – Also known as a continuous footing.
-This type of foundation is used when a row of columns in which each one is spaced near one another.
-This foundation is used because it is much more efficient and economical choice over a spread footing.
+- Strip Footing –Strip footing is also known as a continuous footing.
+This type of foundation consists of a row of columns in which each column is spaced near one another.
+Strip footing is a much more efficient and economical choice than a spread footing.

-- Spread or Isolated Footing – Also known as a pad footing, is used when supporting an individual column.
-This type of footing can be designed as a rectangular slab of the same thickness, a square, or circular.
+- Spread or Isolated Footing –Spread or isolated footing, also known as a pad footing, is used when supporting an individual column.
+This type of footing can be designed as a rectangular slab of the same thickness, a square, or a circle.
 It may also have a step-like design to help distribute the load over a larger area.

-- Combined Footing – This type of footing is used when designing a footing for two columns that are close together and their individual footings would ultimately run into each other, or overlap.
+- Combined Footing – This type of footing is used when two columns are close together, and their individual footings would ultimately run into each other or cause an overlap.

-- Strap/ Cantilever Footing – This footing is when two individual footings are connected with a lever or structural strap of some sort, this allows the two footings to behave as one.
-This design is used and is more economical than a combined footing when the distance between the columns is large and the soil is pressure allows.
+- Strap/ Cantilever Footing – This type of footing is consists of two individual footings that are connected with a lever or structural strap of various types.
+This allows the two bases to behave as one.
+This design is used and is more economical than a combined footing when the distance between the columns is large, and the soil pressure allows.

-- Mat or Raft Foundations – Also known as a slab foundation, this type of foundation is under the entire structure or most of the structure.
+- Mat or Raft Foundations –Also known as a slab foundation, this type of foundation exists under the majority of the structure, providing support.

-This foundation type is used when the soil is weak and compressible, or there is much stronger soil at a lower depth.
-Keep in mind deep foundations may be used for functionality as well.
+This foundation type is used when the soil is weak, and is easily compressed.
+Typically, there is much stronger soil at a lower depth.
+Deep foundations may be used for functionality as well.

-- Basement Foundation – This type of foundation provides a hollow substructure to allow for space below ground level, mostly used for work or storage space.
+- Basement Foundation –This type of foundation provides a hollow substructure to allow space below ground level, primarily used for work or storage space.

-- Caissons Foundations – This foundation is constructed by drilling a large hole in the soil, often down to a harder soil or rock, and then filled with concrete.
-Sometimes the base of the caisson will be bell shaped to decrease contact pressure, or soil pressure, these are considered belled caissons.
+- Caissons Foundations –This foundation is constructed by drilling a large hole in the soil, often down to a harder soil or rock, which is then filled with concrete.
+Sometimes, the base of the caisson will be bell-shaped to decrease contact pressure or soil pressure; these are considered belled caissons.

-- Pile Foundations – This foundation consists of usually long and slender members constructed by driving the members down to the correct founding level.
-Sometimes this may be done by drilling tubes to the desired depth and then filling with concrete before or during the removal of the tubes.
+- Pile Foundations – This foundation usually consists of long and slender members constructed by driving the members down to the correct foundation level.
+Sometimes this may be done by drilling tubes to the desired depth and then filling them with concrete before or during the removal of the tubes.

 PSE Consulting Engineers, Inc. can provide the initial inspection and report for any type of foundation.
-Our team will also be able to provide solutions to help fix some of the common problems associated with foundations.
+Our team will also be able to offer solutions to help fix some of the common problems often associated with foundations.

-Most problems with a home occur when a foundation was constructed improperly, such as not allowing the footing to cure sufficiently.
-However, problems can also come about over time; this can be due weather and/or geological changes.
+Most problems with a home occur when a foundation is constructed improperly, such as not allowing the footing to cure sufficiently before building.
+However, problems can also come about over time.
+This can be due to weather and/or geological changes.
 Some of the signs that you may have foundation problems are: